jwround/C13-website/content/sustainability/1percent.md

 ---
-We will pledge to give back, so that we can be a force of positive change on world around us.
+We will pledge to give back, so that we can be a force of positive change on the world around us.